-Interested in applying for a Boston College apprenticeship?
-Still need some information confirming?
+Interested in applying for a Boston College apprenticeship, but still need some information confirming?

-You should find most of the answer to the most frequently asked apprenticeships questions below.
+You will find answers to the most frequently asked apprenticeship questions below.

 You need to be at least 16 years old when you start your apprenticeship at Boston College.